sst/sst/README.md

 curl -fsSL https://ion.sst.dev/install | bash
 ```

+To use a package manager, [check out our docs](https://ion.sst.dev/docs/reference/cli/).

 #### Manually

 Download the pre-compiled binaries from the [releases](https://github.com/sst/ion/releases/latest) page and copy to the desired location.